things to do in cusco

 see traditional dances in cusco

 Nowadays, they have a continuous work of research and rescue of dances, and typical costumes among others that the Incas left to towns surrounding the city and in the Andes highlands.
 The cultural group offers a theatrical proposal of 20 native dances of Cusco and the Andes every night.
-From 7 pm, the spectacle begins and lasts 1 hour and 30 minutes in its own theater, and the visitor will have the possibility of appreciating the music, dance, and costumes of the dancers.
+From 7 pm, the spectacle begins and lasts 1 hour and 30 minutes in its own theater, and the visitor will have the possibility to appreciate the music, dance, and costumes of the dancers.
 The Cusco General Tourism Ticket includes the entrance to Qosqo Center Native Art.
 Which, by the way, costs $37, is worth 10 days and you can buy it at the offices of the Municipality of Cusco, located at Avenida el Sol Nº 103.

 16. The Cusco planetarium